Welcome to Contemporary Supreme Court Cases

 Office Hours: Wed.
 1:30–3:30 PM, or by appointment, in R329

 First week’s class materials:

 1. Read the brief descriptions in the syllabus and look at the rest of this Term’s cases and be prepared to discuss them.
-Also think about which classes you want to volunteer to lead.
+Also think about which class you want to volunteer to lead.

 2. Listen to the More Perfect podcast on a paper developed in this class

-Slides for our first class:
+Slides for class:

 These are examples of A+ papers: